gliu2k/SAP-Datasphere/DataBuilder/Model.md

 >-	The "attributes" are the same as "columns" defined in HANA view
 >-  The attribute can have "association" too.
 >-	It has "Input Parameter", as same as in HANA view.
 It should be pushed to lower node in order to get better performance and be mapped to the variable created in the upper layer like Analytic Model.
->-  Join, UNION, Filter and projection(show/hide columns), Aggretion Node are the same as in HANA view.
+>-  Join, Union, Filter, Projection(show/hide columns), Aggretion nodes are the same as in HANA Calcuation View(Graphic).
 >-  Data preview is avaialbe in each node.

 ## 3. ER Models